-Have you ever felt your emotions take over to the point where you can't focus?
+Have you ever felt emotions overwhelm you to the point where you can't concentrate?
 It could be anger, frustration, or even euphoria.
-This state is colloquially referred to as "tilt."
+This state is slangily referred to as "tilt."
 Tilt is not just a word, but a real phenomenon that often occurs in various areas of life.
 Let's figure out what tilt is, how to recognize it, and how to cope with it.

 What is tilt?

 Tilt is an emotional state when a person loses control over their actions due to stress or strong emotions.
 This term comes from the world of poker, where players often find themselves in such a state after unsuccessful bets.
-However, tilt has now spread to other areas of life.
+However, tilt has now spread to other areas of life as well.

 How to understand that you are on tilt?

-Do you feel that your decisions are becoming reckless?
-Are you starting to act impulsively?
+Do you feel that your decisions are becoming impulsive?
+Are you starting to act on impulse?
 If so, you might be on tilt.
 Often, people say, "I'm on tilt," when they realize that their emotions are starting to take over.
-Here are a few signs:
+Here are some signs:

 - Unpredictability: You start doing things you would normally never do.